 Back in 2012, this new idea turned into Slack which is now worth over $20 billion.
 Not bad for a fluke of an idea!

 Each week, I attempt to kill two birds with one stone as I usually listen to episodes of my favorite podcasts while working out.

-During an episode of “How I Built This,” host Guy Raz interviewed Butterfield on his success when he founded Slack.
+During an episode of “How I Built This,” host Guy Raz interviewed Butterfield on different topics such as his success when he founded Slack.

 Near the end of the interview, Raz asked Butterfield about his journey from “regular guy” to now billionaire.